dcos/dcos-e2e/docs/source/cli.rst

 #.
 Put the above-mentioned files, into a directory, e.g. :file:`/path/to/genconf/`.

 #.
-Create an file containing the "extra" configuration.
+Create a file containing the "extra" configuration.

    :ref:`dcos-docker-create` takes an ``--extra-config`` option.
    This adds the contents of the specified YAML file to a minimal DC/OS configuration.